LuggaPugga/toolkit/README.md

 A curated collection of AI tools built for the [Vercel AI SDK](https://ai-sdk.dev).
 Copy, paste, and customize tools for your next AI application.

+> [!WARNING]
+> This registry is still in early development.
+Tools and their APIs are subject to change without notice.
+Use with caution in production environments.

 ## Overview

 This registry provides template implementations designed to help you get started quickly with AI tools.
 Each tool serves as a foundation that you can customize for your specific needs. **We recommend modifying these tools rather than using them as-is** for most production use cases.